 The poor girl bore all patiently, and dared not tell her father, who would have been angry with her; for his new wife ruled him entirely.
-When the little girl had done her work, she used to go into the chimney corner, and sit down among cinders and ashes, which led her to be called Cinderwench; but the youngest step-daughter, who was not quite so rude and unkind as the eldest, called her Cinderella.
-However, Cinderella, even though she was dressed in rags, was a hundred times prettier than her sisters, though they were always dressed very richly.
+When the little girl had done her work, she used to go into the chimney corner, and sit down among cinders and ashes, which led her to be called Cinderwench; but the youngest stepdaughter, who was not quite so rude and unkind as the eldest, called her Cinderella.
+However, Cinderella, dressed in rags was a hundred times prettier than her sisters, though they were always dressed very richly.

-It happened that the King’s son gave a ball, and invited all finest gentlemen and ladies of the city.
-Our young misses were also invited, for they were always to be seen at fashionable parties.
-They were truly delighted at this invitation, and wonderfully busy in choosing such gowns, petticoats, and head-dresses as might suit them.
-This was a new trouble to Cinderella; for it was she who washed and ironed her sisters’ clothes and got all their things ready.
+It happened that the king’s son gave a ball, and invited all the finest gentlemen and ladies of the city.
+Our young misses’ were also invited, for they were always to be seen at fashionable parties.
+They were truly delighted at this invitation, and wonderfully busy in choosing such gowns, petticoats, and headdresses as might suit them.
+This was a new trouble to Cinderella, for it was she who washed and ironed her sisters’ clothes and got all their things ready.
 Meanwhile, the sisters talked all day long of nothing but what they should wear to the ball.

 “For my part,” said the eldest, “I will wear my red velvet suit with French trimming.”

 “And I,” said the youngest, “shall have my usual petticoat; but then, to make amends for that, I will put on my gold-flowered gown, and my diamond belt, which is far from being the most ordinary one in the world.”

 But in truth, they were still not absolutely sure what would be best to wear to the ball, so they sent for the best fashion designer they could find to advise on their evening dresses, and they had their nails manicured at Mademoiselle de la Poche.